Chemical impurity

-Destructive impurities
+Unwanted impurities

-Impurities can be destructive when they obstruct the working nature of the material.
+Impurities can become unwanted when they prevent the working nature of the material.
 Examples include ash and debris in metals and leaf pieces in blank white papers.
 The removal of impurities is usually done chemically.
-For example, in the manufacturing of iron, calcium carbonate is added to the blast furnace to remove silicon dioxide from the iron ore.
-Zone refining is an economically important method for the purification of semiconductors.
+For example, in the manufacturing of iron, calcium carbonate is added to the blast furnaces to remove silicon dioxide from the iron ore.
+Zone refining, another purification method, is an economically important method for the purification of semiconductors.

 However, some kinds of impurities can be removed by physical means.
 A mixture of water and salt can be separated by distillation, with water as the distillate and salt as the solid residue.
+This is done by heating the water so it boils and leaves behind the salt.
+The water is cooled and the gas turns back to a pure liquid.
 Impurities are usually physically removed from liquids and gases.
 Removal of sand particles from metal ore is one example with solids.

 No matter what method is used, it is usually impossible to separate an impurity completely from a material.
 The reason that it is impossible to remove impurities completely is of thermodynamic nature and is predicted by the second law of thermodynamics.
 Removing impurities completely means reducing their concentration to zero.
 This would require an infinite amount of work and energy as predicted by the second law of thermodynamics.
 What technicians can do is to increase the purity of a material to as near 100% as possible or economically feasible.

 Impurities in pharmaceuticals and therapeutics are of special concern and the last couple of decades have witnessed a fair number of scandals, from insecure ingredients and incorrect dosage forms to intentionally fortified medications and accidental contaminations.